louminod/great_expectations_api/README.md

 # great_expectations_api

+> Only work on linux or Mac systems !

 ## What is it for ?

 In order to be able to use the services provided by great_expectations in an environment other than Python, great_expextations_api is a solution that provides a rest API to communicate from any environment with great_expectations.